imengyu/vue3-context-menu/docs/docs/guide/install.en.md

   order: 1
 ---

-### Upgrade Note
+## Upgrade Note

-❗Version 1.1.0 has been greatly upgraded and may be incompatible with the previous version.
+❗ Version 1.1.0 has been greatly upgraded and may be incompatible with the previous version.
 If there is a problem, please install version 1.0.9.

 ## Install